Ana María Cué

-Ana María Cué (born 19 February 1941) is an Argentine pianist, poet, and educator.
+Ana María Cué (born 19 February 1941) is an Argentinian pianist, poet, and educator.
 She is known for her work in Argentina, Brazil, Canada, and the United States.

 Biography

-Ana María Cué was born in Rosario, Santa Fe on 19 February 1941.
+Ana María Cué was born in Rosario, Santa Fe, Argentina on 19 February 1941.
 She studied at the School of Music of the National University of Rosario (UNR) with professors such as Antonio de Raco, Arminda Canteros, Simón Blech, and Luis A. Machado, graduating as a senior music teacher.
 She received a scholarship to DePauw University in Indiana, and in 1970, she obtained her master's degree in music.
 She also worked there as a piano teacher.

 During much of the 1970s – under the auspices of the Argentine embassy in Quebec, the Argentine Ministry of Foreign Affairs, and L'Union des Latins d'Amérique – she developed her career as a performing artist.
 She made several concert tours, and taught in the United States and in Canada.
 Within a cultural program aimed at disseminating the works of Latin American composers, she performed in the Canadian cities of Montreal, Ottawa, and Toronto.
 The Ottawa Journal observed that she "demonstrated her wide range of tonal values, her splendid technique as well as her capacity to interpret the spiritual and mystic depths of this great work."
 She also offered recitals at various universities – including those in Arizona, California, Massachusetts, and Michigan – and at the OAS Hall of the Americas and the Peabody Center Hall, both in Washington, culminating at Carnegie Hall in New York.
 This last performance was broadcast by the radio station Voice of America, and in his review, the New York Times music critic Joseph Horowitz wrote that Cué was "a superb technician and a fiery yet thoughtful interpreter" with a "splendid ear for color", who "uses the pedal far more imaginatively than most young players."